tribblix/build/patches/openjdk16/README.txt

 cc1plus: warning: unrecognized command line option '-Wno-cast-function-type' That's to do with freetype, I think.

+More recently:

+Fixed the memcntl signature change that broke builds on recent illumos.

 Changes:

 16+29 ramping down for release, so no real changes.